Richmond’s organ transplant network fights off criticism

 Earlier this year, big news came from the federal government.
 The Health Resources and Services Administration announced it intends to split the contract for organ transplantation into separate pieces, which could end UNOS’ monopoly after nearly 40 years.

 It’s unclear what role UNOS will play in the future of organ transplantation and whether its rhetoric could jeopardize its role.
-U.S. Secretary of Health and Human Services Xavier Beccera told Congress his agency would investigate the claims made against UNOS.
+U.S. Secretary of Health and Human Services Becerra told Congress his agency would investigate the claims made against UNOS.

 In March, following the government’s announcement, UNOS changed its tone, offering the closest thing yet to a mea culpa.
 It released a list of broad proposals, saying it would mandate trackers on kidneys, ensure its technology meets government standards and work toward better oversight of organ procurement organizations and transplant hospitals in the network.